gustavo-gomes-ghg/gustavo-gomes-ghg/README.md

 - ⚡ Fun fact: I love car race (F1, Nascar, any car race that is on TV ...)

 ## Summary
-Software Developer and Oceanographer.
+Data Engineer, Software Developer and Oceanographer.
 Currently I work as technology and systems manager, leading a team of 17 people and developing systems to hydrological and meteorological applications.

 I have 11 years of experience as computer developer.
 I have experience with web programming, mobile development, Linux administration, relational databases, data analysis, statistics, time series manipulation, matrix and specialized data manipulation, and geoprocessing.